mdsufz/OrtSuite/README.md

                         By default it uses all the cpu available on the machine.
   -ident IDENT, --identity IDENT
                         Identity threshold to filter the diamond results.
-  -l, --logfile         To send log messages to a file in the output directory -v, --verbose         set loglevel to DEBUG
+DEFAULT: 40 -l, --logfile         To send log messages to a file in the output directory -v, --verbose         set loglevel to DEBUG
 ```